MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/dayorder.md

 ## Text value

 A text value is required.
 The value for the **DayOrder** element can be 1 through 5.
 The maximum value for this element can be either 4 or 5, depending on the month and year.
+A value of 0 is used in the Timezone–StandardTime–DayOrder and Timezone–DaylightTime–DayOrder elements if the timezone does not observe DST.

 ## Remarks